dmbarbour/glas/docs/GlasNamespaces.md

 ## Loading Files

-Modularity is supported through several system-provided definitions:

-* `(%macro Program) : AST` - evaluates a deterministic, 0--1 arity program that returns a closed-term AST representation.
-This AST is validated then can be 'linked' in context by applying to an environment.
+Files can be made accessible through an initial namespace.
+The design goal here is to ensure loading is staged, cleanly separated from execution of the runtime program unless we explicitly support full namespace eval at runtime.

-* `(%load Src) : d:Data` - loads external resources at compile-time.
-The Src type is abstract.
-If Src is malformed or unreachable, this diverges with error.
-Otherwise, returns embedded data that can be further processed via %macro.
+* `(%load Src) : d:Data` - loads external resources at compile-time, returning opaque data.
+This operation may diverge, e.g. if Src is malformed or unreachable.
+* `%src : Src` - by convention, abstract data representing a source being linked.
 * `%src.*` - constructors for abstract Src data.
-All constructors are relative.
+All constructors are relative to another Src.
   * `(%src.file FilePath Src) : Src` - evaluates to an abstract Src representing a FilePath relative to another Src.
 When loaded, returns an optional binary, supporting 'file does not exist' as a valid state.
 For other errors - unreachable, permissions issues - the loader diverges with a compile-time error.
     * Note: glas systems forbids `"../"` relative paths and absolute paths relative to relative paths.
 See *Controlling Filesystem Entanglement* for motivations.
     * Note: absolute paths are still contextually relative, e.g. absolute paths within DVCS repository are relative to repository root.
   * `(%src.dir FileRegex Src) : Src` - search for files matching a pattern, relative to another Src.
 When loaded, returns a deterministically sorted list of FilePath.
   * `(%src.dvcs.git URI Ver Src) : Src` - returns a Src representing a DVCS git repository.
 If loaded, returns unit or diverges with error.
 Use '%src.file' to access files within a repository.
   * `(%src.an Annotation Src) : Src` - here Annotation is represented by embedded data.
 It is not observed by the loader, but is available later in context of runtime reflection on sources, e.g. `sys.refl.src.*`.
-  * Note: Loading the same source twice may receive a warning even when acyclic.
-A linear dependency structure encourages shared libraries via '%env.\*' and simplifies live coding.
-* `%src : Src` - by convention, refers to the source being linked.
-Relies on support from front-end compilers to update %src in context of each load.
+* `(%macro Program) : AST` - Program should be 0--1 arity, pure, deterministic, and return a closed-term AST representation.
+Any parameters to the macro program are provided through the namespace.
+This AST is validated and evaluated as a closed term (e.g. implicit `t:({"" => NULL}, AST)` wrapper), then substituted for the %macro node.

+Loading a file twice may receive a warning even if acyclic.
+Instead, glas systems will favor 'linear' dependencies, i.e. each file is loaded at most once, encouraging shared libraries.
+Live coding and refactoring is greatly simplified in context of linear dependenies.

 We might eventually extend Src to stable HTTP queries or content-addressed data.
 However, the above is sufficient to get started.
+DVCS can roughly serve as content-addressed sources insofar as version hashes are transitively used.

+*Aside:* It is feasible to relax determinism, e.g. %load and %macro could return non-deterministic outcomes.
+It becomes difficult to efficiently evaluate the resulting volume of namespaces, but this can provide a basis for ambiguity and constraint systems.

 ### Controlling Filesystem Entanglement